AntonUBC/Prudential-Life-Insurance-Assessment/README.md

  The idea for mapping regressor predictors to labels was borrowed from the [public script] (https://www.kaggle.com/zeroblue/prudential-life-insurance-assessment/xgboost-with-optimized-offsets/run/133836) of Michael Hartman.
  The purpose of this procedure is to use training data to estimate the label-specific shifters (offsets) which should be applied to predicted values in order to reduce the prediction error.
 However, I made substantial changes to the procedure:
    - I trained the offset values using the stacked train predictions instead of fitted values of the model used in the original approach.
-This should have reduce the chance of overfitting (and it did!).
+This should have reduced the chance of overfitting (and it did!).

    - I chose the initial offset values based on the discrepancies between test predictions and the distribution of labels in training data estimated at quantile values.